 Students must also understand the language of functions (domain and range, odd and even, periodic, symmetry, zeros, intercepts, and descriptors such as increasing and decreasing).
-Students should also know how the sine and cosine functions are defined from the unit circle and know the values of the trigonometric functions at the numbers 0, $\pi/6$, $\pi/4$, $\pi/3$, $\pi/2$, and their multiples.
+Students should also know how the sine and cosine functions are defined from the unit circle and know the values of the trigonometric functions at the numbers 0, $\pi/6, \pi/4, \pi/3, \pi/2$, and their multiples.
+Students who take AP Calculus BC should have basic familiarity with sequences and series, as well as some exposure to parametric and polar equations.

-AP Calculus AB Course Content
+AP Calculus BC Course Content

-The course content is organized into eight commonly taught units, which have been arranged in the following suggested, logical sequence:
+The course content is organized into ten commonly taught units, which have been arranged in the following suggested, logical sequence:

-- Unit 1: Limits and Continuity - Unit 2: Differentiation: Definition and Fundamental Properties - Unit 3: Differentiation: Composite, Implicit, and Inverse Functions - Unit 4: Contextual Applications of Differentiation - Unit 5: Analytical Applications of Differentiation - Unit 6: Integration and Accumulation of Change - Unit 7: Differential Equations - Unit 8: Applications of Integration
+- Unit 1: Limits and Continuity - Unit 2: Differentiation: Definition and Fundamental Properties - Unit 3: Differentiation: Composite, Implicit, and Inverse Functions - Unit 4: Contextual Applications of Differentiation - Unit 5: Analytical Applications of Differentiation - Unit 6: Integration and Accumulation of Change - Unit 7: Differential Equations - Unit 8: Applications of Integration - Unit 9: Parametric Equations, Polar Coordinates, and Vector-Valued Functions - Unit 10: Infinite Sequences and Series

 Each unit is broken down into teachable segments called topics.
 In addition, the following big ideas serve as the foundation of the course, enabling students to create meaningful connections among concepts and develop deeper conceptual understanding: